robcarver17/skipperman/docs/ticksheets_levels_help.md

 ![ticksheets_levels.png](/static/ticksheets_levels.png)

-Click on `Mark attendance` if you want to do a [paperless roll call for cadets](mark_attendance_help.md).
+Click on `Mark attendance` if you want to do a [paperless roll call for cadets in a given group](mark_attendance_help.md).

+Click on ► `Group information` to see detailed information about who is in a given group.
+You can also download this as a spreadsheet.

-Click on a qualification if you want to view, edit or print ticksheets for cadets in your group.
+Click on a qualification if you want to view, edit or print ticksheets for cadets in a given group.

 Next step: [Viewing, printing, and entering ticks](ticksheet_entry_help.md)